philipqnguyen/gai18n/README.md

 ### Initial Setup

+Ensure you are in a Git repository, as the gem will require that you are in a Git repository to work properly.

 Please add the gai18n.rb configuration file.
 You can do this by running the following command, `bundle exec gai18n setup`.